-Another key benefit of pharmaceutical contractor jobs is that you are more likely to gain experience quicker than permanent staff.
+Another key benefit of contract jobs is that you are more likely to gain experience quicker than permanent staff.
 For example, in 2 years, you could have worked on three or four different projects, building skills at a fast pace and diversifying your skill set.
 The continued exposure to different working environments, a wider client base and varied therapy areas will help to build a varied portfolio of skills and experience.
 This could ultimately help you to progress at a swifter pace in the future, whether in a permanent or contract position.

 - International opportunities

 Contractors provide a flexible, varied workforce and this is needed by pharmaceutical, biotechnology and medical device companies all over the world.
 Therefore, there are a wealth of international contract jobs available to contractors.
-Working in other countries and getting exposure to different markets can be very beneficial to your career as due to the steady globalisation of several pharmaceutical companies, your expertise will make you very employable.
+Working in other countries and getting exposure to different markets can be very beneficial to your career as due to the steady globalisation of several pharmaceutical companies, your expertise will make you very sought-after.

 Consider: Before deciding to take an international contractor job, take the time to look into the process of getting the correct work visa or permit for the country you’d like to work in.
 Some applications can be laborious and require a lot of documentation.
 Others will be more straightforward, but it’s best to be prepared and have everything you need when it comes to applying.
 Also, it’s crucial to educate yourself on the country’s tax regulations and make sure that you are compliant with them, or both you and the client could face consequences.